gibus/SpreadRevolutionaryDate/README.md

 ## PromptUser option

+If ["msgmaker"](#msgmaker) option is `PromptUser`, instead of spreading the revolutionary date, prompts the user (with confirmation) for the message to be spread, with a default value (if user enters nothing when prompted).

 ### default

 This option can only be specified once, with a value as string.
-Instead of spreading the revolutionary date, prompt user (with confirmation) for the message to be spread, with a default value (if user enters nothing when prompted).
+If `default` option is set, the user is not prompted and this default message is spread.
 If `default` option is not defined, the default message is `'Goodbye old world, hello revolutionary worlds'` if the user enters nothing when prompted.
 The `default` option should be defined in the `[promptuser]` section of the configuration file.
 It is only used if ["msgmaker"](#msgmaker) option is `PromptUser`.

 # COMMAND LINE PARAMETERS